 4. Master Any Kind of Roast Vegetable with This Trick

 The secrets to roasting any vegetables perfectly are high heat and a little babysitting.
 Preheat the oven to 400°F and cut, slice, or dice all vegetables into equal-sized pieces to ensure even heat distribution.
-Drizzle with oil and sprinkle with salt (and pepper and other spices you like), and ideally use a nonstick sheet pan (like the Cravings oversized one!) to ensure easy cleanup and no veggies sticking to the surface.
+Drizzle with oil and sprinkle with salt (and pepper and other spices you like), and ideally use a nonstick sheet pan to ensure easy cleanup and no veggies sticking to the surface.
 Now for the most challenging part: no timers allowed—we want you to go by looks, not time!
 Check them every five minutes to see how brown and caramelized they are, flipping if necessary.
 Smaller, more tender vegetables like green beans and asparagus will cook faster than hardier vegetables like potatoes or cauliflower.

 5. Let Frozen Cranberries Save the Day